West Vero Corridor, Florida: 2020 census

+Income and poverty

 The median income for a household was $51,998, and the per capita income was $36,383.
 About 8.5% of the population was below the poverty line.

 Government

 The West Vero Corridor community is a census designated place, governed by Board of County Commissioners.
 Indian River County is divided into five county commission districts.
 The West Vero Corridor is represented jointly by Districts 1 and 3.
 All governmental functions are carried out by the county departments.

 Police protection is provided by the Indian River County Sheriff's Office.
 The Sheriff's Office provides coverage for all unincorporated areas of the county from their headquarters in Vero Beach.

 Fire and EMS services are provided by Stations 7 and 14 of the Indian River County Fire Rescue.